ska-cicd-deploy-minikube

 brew install socket_vmnet

-HOMEBREW=$(which brew) && sudo ${HOMEBREW} services start socket_vmnet
+HOMEBREW=$(which brew) && sudo ${HOMEBREW} services restart socket_vmnet

 To deploy Minikube use: